LedjoLleshaj/javascript/notes.md

 ### Array methods

+- ### More detailed examples are given in script.js file inside 11-Arrays-bankist folderS

 - forEach - loops through an array

 ```js
 numbers.forEach((number) => console.log(number));
 ```

-- map - returns a new array
+- map - returns a new array by applying a function to each element (mapping each element into the new array)

 ```js
 const numbers2 = numbers.map((number) => number * 2);
 ```

-- filter - returns a new array based on condition
+- filter - returns a new array based on thruthness of the condition

 ```js
 const numbers3 = numbers.filter((number) => number > 2);